Azure/AzureDataLake/docs/Hands_on_Labs/ADLA_ADF_HOL.md

 In this lab you'll create a simple ADF pipeline that runs an ADL Analytics Job every fifteen minutes.

-# Prerequisites

-To perform this lab you'll need to create:

-- An Azure DataFactory Account
-- Have access to a ADL Analytics account (this is provided for you in the lab)
-- Have access to a ADL Store account (this is provided for you in the lab)
-- Have access to a Azure Blob Store account (this is provided for you in the lab)

-NOTE: There is a single blob store account used for all this HOL.

 # Part 0 - Preparation

+To perform this lab you'll be given access to
+- An ADL Analytics account (this is provided for you in the lab)
+- An ADL Store account (this is provided for you in the lab)

+If you don't know how to access these accounts from the portal, notify the instructor.

+# Part 0 - A Common Blob Store Account

+Your ADL Analytics account has already been given access to an Azure Storage account called adltrainingblobs

+The only purpose for this Azure Storage account is to store a U-SQL script that is used by ADF.

+From your ADL Analytics account, browse to the storage account, and look inside the "scripts" container.
+You'll see at least on U-SQL query there.

+# Part 0 - Important pieces of information

 This lab requires remembering quite a few pieces of information in a number of places.
 So, keep track of the following items

-- The Subscription ID: ADLTrainingMS
+- The Subscription Name: ADLTrainingMS
 - The Resource Group name: PostTechReady
-- The name of an ADL Analytics account: msanalytics0
+- The name of an ADL Analytics account: (will be provided by the lab instructor)
-- The name of an ADL Store account: msstore0
+- The name of an ADL Store account: (will be provided by the lab instructor)
 - The name of an Azure Blob Store account: adltrainingblobs
-- the accesss key for the blob store account (will be provided by the lab instructor)
+- the access key for the blob store account (will be provided by the lab instructor)

-Copy Sample Data
+# Part 0 - Preparing Sample Data

+The script we will automate will use Sample data that comes with the ADL Analytics account.

+When you create an ADL Analytics account, the sample data is not yet copied into the default ADL Store.
+To force the data to be copied.

 *  Go to your ADLA account.
 *  Click on "essentials".
 *  Click on "export sample jobs".
-*  Wait a few seconds, then if it says "samples not set up", then retry.
+*  Wait a few seconds,  if the portal says "samples not set up", click "Copy Samples".
+If it doesn't mention anything about the samples, you don't have to do anything.

+To confirm that the sample data is in the ADL Store Account, open the Data Explorer and look under /Data/Samples you should see a file called SearchLog.tsv.
+If you do not see this file contact the instructor.

-# Part 1 - Create an ADF Account
+# Part 0 - Create an ADF Account

 Go to http://portal.azure.com and create a Data Factory Account

-# Part 2 - Create Linked Services
+# Part 0 - Create Linked Services

 You'll need to create a linked service for these accounts
 - ADLA